Travel guide

 Why this myth started

 The myth has a logical root.
-When you activate a travel eSIM, almost no one removes their physical SIM: the phone ends up with two active lines at the same time (Dual SIM).
+When you activate an eSIM for a trip, almost no one removes their physical SIM: the phone ends up with two active lines at once (Dual SIM).
 If both are on, the phone maintains two parallel radio connections, and that does result in real extra consumption.
-People attribute it to the eSIM when in reality it's about having two lines working.
+People attribute it to the eSIM when it's actually having two lines working.

-Added to this is the fact that eSIMs are mainly used abroad, where the signal is usually worse than in your city.
-A phone with a weak signal increases the transmitter's power to stay connected, and that heats up the battery.
-The user notices that "with the eSIM it lasts less," but the culprit is the weak signal, not the chip.
+Added to this is the fact that eSIMs are mainly used abroad, where the signal is often worse than in your home city.
+A phone with weak coverage increases the transmitter's power to stay connected, and that heats up the battery.
+Users notice that "with the eSIM, it lasts less," but the culprit is the weak signal, not the chip.

 Golden rule: the battery doesn't care if your data comes from a SIM or an eSIM.
 It cares about how much signal there is and how many radios you have turned on.
-That's 90% of the consumption.
+That's where most of the consumption comes from.

-If you want to understand the technology better, we explain it in what an eSIM is without technical jargon.
+If you want to better understand the technology behind it, we explain what a virtual eSIM is without jargon.

 What really drains battery abroad

-Let's look at the real culprits.
-When traveling, battery life is consumed by factors that have nothing to do with the type of card:
+Let's get to the real culprits.
+On a trip, the battery drains due to factors that have nothing to do with the type of card:

 Factor Battery impact Solution

-Weak signal / network search High Manual network selection or airplane mode indoors with no coverage
+Weak signal / network search High Manual network selection or airplane mode indoors without coverage

 Two active lines Medium Deactivate the SIM you are not using